On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

 \begin{proof} Let $k$ be a positive integer and let $G$ be any graph.
 Let $X$ be a minimal vertex hitting set in $G$.
-Show by induction on the size of $X$ that there are either $k$ edge-disjoint subgraphs of $G$ that belong to $\mathcal{F}$ or a set of at most $|X|g(k)$ edges that intersect all subgraphs of $G$ that belong to $\mathcal{F}$.
-That $\mathcal{F}$ has the edge-\EPP~in $\mathcal{G}_\mathcal{F}^*$ is the induction start.
+By induction on the size of $X$, we can show that there are either $k$ edge-disjoint subgraphs of $G$ that belong to $\mathcal{H}$ or a set of at most~$|X|g(k)$ edges that intersect all subgraphs of $G$ that belong to $\mathcal{H}$ (this is not obvious but not very hard to prove either).
+Note that $G$ belongs to $\mathcal{G}_\mathcal{H}^*$ if $|X|=1$ which implies the induction start.

-Since the class $\mathcal{F}$ has the vertex-\EPP, there are either $k$ disjoint subgraphs of $G$ that belong to $\mathcal{F}$, which are also edge-disjoint, or a set of at most $f(k)$ vertices that intersect all subgraphs of $G$ that belong to $\mathcal{F}$.
-In that case we find an edge hitting set of size at most $f(k)g(k)$. \end{proof}
+Since the class $\mathcal{H}$ has the vertex-\EPP, there are either $k$ disjoint subgraphs of $G$ that belong to $\mathcal{H}$, which are also edge-disjoint, or a vertex hitting set of size at most $f(k)$.
+In the latter case together with the previous observation, we find an edge hitting set of size at most $f(k)g(k)$.